-Standard interfaces for monitoring and controlling the behavior of NSFs are essential building blocks for Security Service Providers and enterprises to automate the use of different NSFs from multiple vendors by their Security management entities.
+Standard interfaces for monitoring and controlling the behavior of NSFs are essential building blocks for Security Service Providers and enterprises to automate the use of different NSFs from multiple vendors by their security management entities.
 I2NSF may be invoked by any (authorized) client.
 Examples of authorized clients are upstream applications (controllers), orchestration systems, and security portals.

 4.1.
-General Use Cases
+Basic Framework

-User request security services through specific clients (e.g. a customer application, the NSP BSS/OSS or management platform) and the appropriate NSP network entity will invoke the (v)NSFs according to the user service request.
-We will call this network entity the security controller.
-The interaction between the entities discussed above (client, security controller, NSF) is shown in the following diagram:
+Users request security services through specific clients (e.g., a customer application, the NSP BSS/OSS or management platform) and the appropriate NSP network entity will invoke the (v)NSFs according to the user service request.
+This network entity is denoted as the security controller in this document.
+The interaction between the entities discussed above (client, security controller, NSF) is shown in Figure 2: